theodric/input_xss/README.md

 # input_xss
 Brute-force solution to getting XScreenSavers under Wayland

 Alright so Wayland fucking sucks but they're going to ram it down our throats anyway, right?
-Because apparently X11 is a fascist protocol or something.
-Sure, buddy...
+Because apparently X11 is a nazi display server now.
+I love that we made everything political.

 Problem: Wayland doesn't support screensavers because apparently a feature available on every major operating system "isn't needed anymore" according to the fucking morons at DeadRat who have placed themselves in charge of deciding what I get to have on my computer (which doesn't even run their F-tier shitstribution).